A warm super-Neptune around the G-dwarf star TOI-1710 revealed with TESS, SOPHIE and HARPS-N: Observations and data reduction

-Our final SOPHIE data set holds 30 RVs, acquired between September 14, 2020, and May 7, 2021, with precisions ranging from $2.3$ to $2.9~\mathrm{m\,s^{-1}}$ depending on S/N, with a median value of $2.4~\mathrm{m\,s^{-1}}$ whilst the RMS of the RVs is $7.4~\mathrm{m\,s^{-1}}$.
-These points are reported with their corresponding uncertainties, full width at half maximum (FWHM), BIS, spectral index $\log R^{\prime}_{\rm HK}$, and S/N in App.~\ref{appendix:RVs}, Table~\ref{tab:SOPHIE_RV}.
+Our final SOPHIE data set holds 30 RVs, acquired between 14 September 2020 and 7 May 2021, with precisions ranging from $2.3$ to $2.9~\mathrm{m\,s^{-1}}$ depending on the S/N, with a median value of $2.4~\mathrm{m\,s^{-1}}$, while the RMS of the RVs is $7.4~\mathrm{m\,s^{-1}}$.
+These points are reported with their corresponding uncertainties, full width at half maximum (FWHM), BIS, spectral index $\log R^{\prime}_{\rm HK}$, and S/N in Appendix~\ref{appendix:RVs}, Table~\ref{tab:SOPHIE_RV}.
 The RV time series is displayed in the upper panels of Fig.~\ref{fig:RV} and Fig.~\ref{fig:RV_phase} in blue.